reduxjs/redux/docs/api/applyMiddleware.md

 * If you use other store enhancers in addition to `applyMiddleware`, make sure to put `applyMiddleware` before them in the composition chain because the middleware is potentially asynchronous.
 For example, it should go before [redux-devtools](https://github.com/gaearon/redux-devtools) because otherwise the DevTools won’t see the raw actions emitted by the Promise middleware and such.

 * Ever wondered what `applyMiddleware` itself is?
 It ought to be an extension mechanism more powerful than the middleware itself.
-Indeed, `applyMiddleware` is an example of the most poweful Redux extension mechanism called *store enhancers*.
+Indeed, `applyMiddleware` is an example of the most poweful Redux extension mechanism called [store enhancers](../Glossary.md#store-enhancer).
 It is highly unlikely you’ll ever want to write a store enhancer yourself.
 Another example of a store enhancer is [redux-devtools](https://github.com/gaearon/redux-devtools).
 Middleware is less powerful than a store enhancer, but it is easier to write.

 * Middleware sounds much more complicated than it really is.
 The only way to really understand the middleware is to see how the existing middleware works, and try to write your own.
 The function nesting can be intimidating, but most of the middleware you’ll find are in fact 10-liners, and the nesting and composability is what makes the middleware system powerful.